-

 The Beach Cottage–”Cuter than a bug!”

-As I pack up the Beach Cottage and the Garden Shed prototypes to send to their new owners, I’m feeling the tug of those days when we first built them.
-They are teaching samples for our first classes at the … Continue reading
+The Beach Cottage, 1986 As I pack up the Beach Cottage and the Garden Shed prototypes to send to their new owners, I’m feeling the tug of those days when we first built them.
+They are teaching samples for our … Continue reading

 Posted in Houses, Miniatures, People